How to Beat a Simple Assault Charge in North Carolina

 Simple Assault

 Simple assault is the least serious of the assault charges in NC.
-It causes minor injury and a low threat of violence.
+It causes minor injury and presents a low threat of violence.
 Simple assault does not even mean you’ve caused physical harm to another individual.

 It could mean aggressively approaching someone to serve as a threat or blocking them with a weapon (without actually using said weapon).

 Simple assault that does not inflict physical harm is usually meant for intimidation or to instill fear.
+A savvy prosecutor may try to emphasize any aggressive behavior to secure a conviction even in cases where the assault may seem minimal.

 Aggravated Assault